namshi/namshi.github.com/source/_posts/2015-01-15-newsletter-number-73.markdown

 > Hello folks!
 > Here you go with your weekly dose of #techthrusday, we have some team updates for this week!
+> Yeahh! the Business Intelligence (BI) team has also sent us some links for the newsletter.
+>
 > Thanks to [Lucio](http://tech.namshi.com/team/#Luciano_Colosio) for a new
 > [nginx docker image](https://github.com/namshi/docker-node-nginx-pagespeed) that applies the google page speed goodies.
 >